What is a Resources and Capabilities analysis?

 This example is interesting for learning the difference between Resources and Capabilities.

-If a company is good at something, its numbers will better than average for certain services, activities or products.
+If a Company is good at something, its numbers will better than average in certain Services, Activities or Products.

 Resources and Capabilities examples

 Now, we’ll analyze different real companies in order to identify their Resources and Capabilities.

 - In the first example, you’ll appreciate the importance of Capabilities.